Sometimes dreams come true.

 From Technology Roadmap, to scouting (nearby funds, startups and suppliers) including field delivery, co-managed projects related to the digitalization/Industry 4.0 of Manufacturing and Supply Chain Group.

-Therefore, I started my Japanese “lean thinking journey” – and it has been amazing and memorable: I joined into JMAC Europe, the oldest Japanese Firm in the Management Consulting Industry; born in the 1942, JMAC HQ is based in Tokyo, but the whole Company operates across more than 10 offices and hundreds of consultants.
+Born in the 1942, JMAC HQ is in Tokyo, but the whole Company operates across more than 10 offices and hundreds of consultants.
 Milan Office represents the European HQ.

 High pressure, multi-tasking view and no-hours schedule made this job hard and rough; even if I have been living fast, I met wonderful people, I learned a lot, I got a sense of satisfaction never had before and moreover I had great opportunities to learn.